geoanalytic/geoanalytic.github.io/_posts/2016-11-21-a-production-ready-web-mapping-toolkit-part-1.md

 * [Leaflet](http://leafletjs.com/) and [Openlayers](https://openlayers.org/)
 * TLS/HTTPS using [LetsEncrypt!](https://letsencrypt.org/)

 This first post will deal with getting the basic server set up.
-By the end of this post, you should have a cloud based server, running Docker, with separate containers running PostGIS, Django, Nginx, and Certbot.
-Later posts will deal with writing Django apps to handle back end tasks and hooking up javascript mapping libraries to our web pages.
+By the end of this post, you should have a cloud based server, running Docker, with separate containers running PostgreSQL, Django, Nginx, and Certbot.
+Later posts will deal with installing PostGIS, writing Django apps to handle back end tasks and hooking up javascript mapping libraries to our web pages.

 ----------